 5. You have activated and configured the CTS+ Export Web Service as described in Activating and Configuring CTS Export Web Service.

 6. You have installed and configured the Cloud Connector, which is used to connect on-premise systems with the SAP Cloud Platform.
 For more information, see Cloud Connector

 For more information on Content Transport, please refer Content Transport

 - To configure the target system, go to SOAMANAGER transaction in CTS system.

 - Navigate to Web service configuration and search for EXPORT_CTS_WS.
 Click on the service.

 - Click on service WSDL generation.

-- Copy this URL and launch in browser, in the bottom of the WSDL is the URL that need to be exposed.
+- Copy this URL and launch in browser, you will receive wsdl-definition in response.
+At the bottom of response, it contains wsdl-service as shown below: